Gintaras Staučė

-Gintaras Staučė (born 24 December 1969) is a Lithuanian football coach and a former player.
-He is the goalkeeping coach for the Hungarian club Ferencváros.
+Gintaras Staučė (born 24 December 1969) is a Lithuanian football coach and former player.

 Club career

 Among the other teams he played for were Spartak Moscow, Galatasaray in Turkey, and the Bundesliga's MSV Duisburg.

 International career

 An outstanding goalkeeper, he won 61 caps for the Lithuanian national football team, and is the former record holder for his country.

 On 30 August 2004, Staučė announced his international retirement ahead of the start of the 2006 FIFA World Cup qualifying campaign, and was replaced in the Lithuanian team by Žydrūnas Karčemarskas.

 Coaching career

 Upon retirement, he became part of Stanislav Cherchesov's coaching team as a goalkeeping coach, following Cherchesov with his appointments.
 At the 2018 FIFA World Cup, Cherchesov coached Russia, who defeated Spain in the Round of 16 in the penalty shoot-out, which Staučė helped to prepare Russia's goalkeeper Igor Akinfeev for, analyzing the penalty taking tendencies of Spain players.